Babies and budgets

 Choosing energy-efficient appliances and running them efficiently can help reduce the impact of rising energy use.
 The price tag doesn't tell the whole story when weighing up the cost of a new refrigerator or washing machine.
 Many appliances that have a less expensive purchase price may end up costing you far more in energy costs over the lifetime of the product.
 If you look at the running costs like a 'second price tag' it could help you decide which appliance to buy.
 Many electric appliances sold in Australia have an Energy Rating Label to help you compare how much electricity the product uses against other appliances.
 You can also calculate what the running cost will be over the life of the product.

 Switch off your hidden energy costs.
 Did you know that home entertainment systems and electronic gadgets are quietly adding to your power bills?
-Up to 10 per cent of the electricity used in your home is consumed by gadgets plugged in but not in use, like your TV, mobile phone charger, portable music docks and stereos.
+Up to 10% of the electricity used in your home is consumed by gadgets plugged in but not in use, like your TV, mobile phone charger, portable music docks and stereos.
 If it's got a little light on or clock—it's using power.
 Switching off electronics that are on standby mode can save you quite a bit of money over the course of a year.

 Heating and cooling